-Our goal is to highlight the histories and backgrounds of a myriad of different Americans, enriching curriculum in the process.
-Stories are one of the most powerful mediums of information: they give us a chance to truly understand each others' experiences.
+We believe that no story deserves to be left unheard.
+Our goal is to highlight the histories and backgrounds of various Americans, enriching the curriculum in the process.
+Stories are one of the most powerful mediums of information: they give us a chance to understand each others' experiences truly.
 Thus, we've created a comprehensive collection of 'testimonies' highlighting the unique perspectives of people around the nation.
-We hope that these stories will help people to further understand their fellow human beings and thus work towards a more equitable future.
+We hope that this resource can be used as an enrichment tool to broaden students’ understanding of the past.